rfjakob/gocryptfs/Documentation/MANPAGE.md

 :	Write memory profile to specified file.
 This is useful when debugging memory usage of gocryptfs.

+**-nonempty**
+:	Allow mounting over non-empty directories.
+FUSE by default disallows this because to prevent accidential shadowing of files.

 **-nosyslog**
 :	Diagnostic messages are normally redirected to syslog once gocryptfs daemonizes.
 This option disables the redirection and messages will